REAIABook/REAIABook/readme.md

                                              beats.sp@data$id)]
 ```

-Finally, we save all three object types of the beat polygon data to an r workspace for easier loading later on.
+Finally, we save all three object types of the beat polygon data to an R workspace for easier loading later on.

 ``` r
   save(beats, beats.sp, beats.spf,
        file= file.path(data.dir, 'geographic', 'beats.Rdata'))
 ```

-We finish the manage stage of our analysis by closing the connection to the database.
+We finish the *Manage* stage of our analysis by closing the connection to the database.

 ``` r
   dbDisconnect(db.conn)